 Rodrigo ‘Comprido’ Medeiros is a historical Brazilian Jiu Jitsu black belt under Romero Cavalcanti.
-This two time World Open Weight Champion has been a force to be reckoned with for over 10 years in the Black belt Divisions.
-Today, semi-retired from competition he is one of the best BJJ coaches in the business for both sport Jiu Jitsu and grappling for MMA (Mixed Martial Arts), having trained highly successful MMA fighters such as Dean Lister, Mike Russow and Brock Lesnar. – Note: If you are looking for Rodrigo Medeiros from Revolution Team, click here.
+This two time world champion in the open weight division was has a force to be reckoned with for over 10 years, even in the condition of semi-retired he managed to hold his own against some of the elite grapplers of the new generations.
+Later, as a coach in the USA, Comprido excelled as well training highly successful MMA fighters such as Dean Lister, Mike Russow and Brock Lesnar.
+Note: If you are looking for Rodrigo Medeiros from Revolution Team, click here.

 Rodrigo Comprido Jiu Jitsu

 Nickname: Comprido, which means long or Lanky in Portuguese.
 The name was given to him for his physique when he started training.